ghoshRitesh12/Hress/content/terms.md

 description: Hress's Legal Terms constitute a legally binding agreement made between you, whether personally or on behalf of an entity "you", and Chargaeri Eco, Socio & Human Resource Development Society, concerning your access to and use of the Services
 ---

-Last updated May 17, 2023
+Last updated July 20, 2023

 ## AGREEMENT TO OUR LEGAL TERMS

-We are Chargaeri Eco, Socio & Human Resource Development Society, doing business as Hress ("Company," "we," "us," "our"), a company registered in India at Aghore Sarani , Sonarpur, Baikunthapur, Opposite of BCT Housing Complex.
+We are Chargaeri Eco, Socio & Human Resource Development Society, doing business as Hress, a company registered in India at Aghore Sarani , Sonarpur, Baikunthapur, Opposite of BCT Housing Complex.
 P/O - Rajpur. , Kolkata, West Bengal 700149.

-We operate the website [hress.in](https://hress.in) (the "Site"), as well as any other related products and services that refer or link to these legal terms (the "Legal Terms") (collectively, the "Services").
+We operate the website [hress.in](https://hress.in), as well as any other related products and services that refer or link to these legal terms.

-We provide educational services about Crypto trading, training as well as consultancy services.
+We provide educational services about Crypto trading, training as well as consultancy services. **We do not condone making any financial portfolios for any of our users.**

 You can contact us by email at __________ or by mail to Aghore Sarani , Sonarpur, Baikunthapur, Opposite of BCT Housing Complex.
 P/O - Rajpur. , Kolkata, West Bengal 700149, India.

-These Legal Terms constitute a legally binding agreement made between you, whether personally or on behalf of an entity ("you"), and Chargaeri Eco, Socio & Human Resource Development Society, concerning your access to and use of the Services.
+These Legal Terms constitute a legally binding agreement made between you, whether personally or on behalf of an entity, and Chargaeri Eco, Socio & Human Resource Development Society, concerning your access to and use of the Services.

 You agree that by accessing the Services, you have read, understood, and agreed to be bound by all of these Legal Terms.
 IF YOU DO NOT AGREE WITH ALL OF THESE LEGAL TERMS, THEN YOU ARE EXPRESSLY PROHIBITED FROM USING THE SERVICES AND YOU MUST DISCONTINUE USE IMMEDIATELY.